-Uncertainty of Stealthy Bridges Existence.
+Uncertainty of stealthy bridges existence.
 The presence of known vulnerabilities is usually deterministic due to the availability of vulnerability scanners.
-After scanning a virtual machine or a physical host, the vulnerability scanner such as Nessus [24] is able to tell whether a known vulnerability exists or not2.
-However, due to its unknown or hard-to-detect feature, effective scanners for stealthy bridges are rare.
+After scanning a virtual machine or a physical host, the vulnerability scanner such as Nessus [31] is able to tell whether a known vulnerability exists or not2.
+Nonetheless, due to the unknown or hard-to-detect feature of stealthy bridges, effective scanners for them are rare.
 Therefore, the existence of stealthy bridges itself is a type of uncertainty.
 In this paper, to enable the construction of a complete attack graph, stealthy bridges are hypothesized to be existing when corresponding conditions are met.
 For example, if two virtual machines co-reside on the same physical host and one of them has been compromised by the attacker, the attack graph will be generated by making a hypothesis that a stealthy bridge can be created between these two virtual machines.
 This is enforced by crafting a new interaction rule as follows in MulVAL:

 '''

 interaction rule(

 (stealthyBridgeExists(Vm_1,Vm_2, Host, stealthyBridge_id):-

 execCode(Vm_1,user),

 ResideOn(Vm_1, Host),

 ResideOn(Vm_2, Host)),

-rule_desc('A stealthy bridge could be built between virtual machines co-residing on
+rule_desc('A stealthy bridge could be built between virtual

-the same host after one virtual machine is compromised')).
+machines co-residing on the same host after

+one virtual machine is compromised')).

 '''